Chatbot that Overturned 160,000 Parking Fines Now Helping Refugees Claim Asylum

 I think you mean "helping turn immigrants into asylum seekers"

-Great use of resources (Score:1)
+Great use of resources (Score:1, Insightful)

 Let's see.
 He could have created programs aimed at helping get citizens of those countries access to national-level benefits plans.
 If he did that with the VA, he'd literally never have to buy another drink again whenever he visits the US because every veteran would be shoving alcohol in his face in gratitude.